etlbox/etlbox.website/hugo/content/docs/control-flow/logging.md

 ```

 As you can see, the log output into the file is formatted using a particular NLog notation in the Layout attribute.
 NLog
-does provide LayoutRenderer here which allow you to access structured log messages.
+does provide {{< link-ext url="https://github.com/NLog/NLog/wiki/MDLC-Layout-Renderer" text="LayoutRenderer" >}} which allow you to access structured log messages.
 You can either access the whole message
 using `${message}` or access particular items in the log message itself (with `event-properties` ) or items which are in the scope of the message (with `mdlc`).

 The following items are possible values when accessing structured log messages in ETLBox